 The vehicle has a Traction Control System (TCS) and StabiliTrak/ Electronic Stability Control (ESC).
-These systems help limit wheel spin and assist the driver in maintaining control, especially on slippery road conditions.
+These systems help limit wheel slip and assist the driver in maintaining control, especially on slippery road conditions.

 TCS activates if it senses that any of the drive wheels are spinning or beginning to lose traction.
+On an All-Wheel-Drive (AWD) vehicle, the system will operate if it senses that any of the wheels are spinning or beginning to lose traction.
 When this happens, TCS applies the brakes to the spinning wheels and reduces engine power to limit wheel spin.

-StabiliTrak/ESC activates when the vehicle senses a difference between the intended path and the direction the vehicle is actually traveling.
-StabiliTrak/ESC selectively applies braking pressure to any one of the vehicle wheel brakes to assist the driver in keeping the vehicle on the intended path.
-If cruise control is being used and TCS or StabiliTrak/ESC begins to limit wheel spin, cruise control will disengage.
+StabiliTrak/ESC activates when the system senses a discrepancy between the intended path and the direction the vehicle is actually traveling.
+StabiliTrak/ESC selectively applies braking pressure at any one of the vehicle's brakes to help steer the vehicle in the direction which you are steering.

+If cruise control is being used and traction control or StabiliTrak/ESC begins to limit wheel spin, cruise control will disengage.
 Cruise control may be turned back on when road conditions allow.